MarcMarabou/02476_ml_ops_project/README.md

 - [ ] Revisit your initial project description.
 Did the project turn out as you wanted?
 - [ ] Make sure all group members have a understanding about all parts of the project
 - [ ] Create a presentation explaining your project
-- [ ] Uploaded all your code to github
+- [x] Uploaded all your code to github
 - [ ] (extra) Implemented pre-commit hooks for your project repository
 - [ ] (extra) Used Optuna to run hyperparameter optimization on your model

-A short description of the project.

 ## References